Blackbird (Alter Bridge song): Reception and recognition

 Reception towards "Blackbird" has been extremely positive since its release.
 Vik Bansal from musicOMH referred to "Blackbird" as the album's pièce de résistance and stated, "An eight-minute paean to a lost loved one, it never comes close to sounding mawkish and instead counterpoints an ascendant tune with doomy, emotionally-charged riffs that somehow create a general sense of uplifting."
 In their review for the album, Ultimate Guitar Archive said that the song "starts out like any other rock ballad you might hear, but by the end you’ve been taken in every which direction."
 Sharon Mawer of Allmusic said, "It was on the title track with eight minutes of powerful emotions at work that the band really shone, the song alternating between a hard rock guitar riff-heavy number and an acoustic ballad about the loss of a loved one."

 In addition to being a fan favorite, the members of the band have also cited the song as their favorite.
 Kennedy said in an interview with Hardrock Haven that he feels that the song is one of his top five musical achievements.
 When asked about the song in an interview with Rob Laing from MusicRadar, Kennedy said, "That was a really special song, I'll never forget how it felt when we'd completed that.
 We tapped into something that doesn't come along on every record, that's for sure.
 We were really happy that the people who support us really embraced it as well."

 In February 2011, Guitarist named the song's two back-to-back guitar solos, which are respectively played by vocalist and guitarist Myles Kennedy and lead guitarist Mark Tremonti, as collectively the greatest guitar solo of all time.
 In a poll allowing readers to vote, the song won and defeated performances by famous rock guitarists such as Slash, Eddie Van Halen, Jimmy Page, Jimi Hendrix, John Petrucci, Steve Vai, and David Gilmour by a wide margin.
 Guitarist posted via X that Alter Bridge's victory in the poll was "astonishing."

+In 2024, the staff of Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".
+In 2026, British radio station Planet Rock announced that listeners had voted "Blackbird" the eighth greatest rock song of all-time.